krushnaghodke/python-learning/README.md

 # python-learning
   This is my first python repository.

+ 1.Chapter 1 : Basic syntax of python